 Acquisition in 2015

-Codenomicon specializes in threat awareness and proactive security testing solutions, focusing on identifying and addressing software vulnerabilities.
-Its primary products include Defensics, which uncovers unknown vulnerabilities; AppCheck, designed to catalog and scan digital assets while identifying key vulnerabilities and their fixes; and AbuseSA, which provides threat intelligence for governments and cyber authorities.
-Additionally, the company offers a range of testing and auditing services, including outsourced robustness testing, custom test development, and security audits.
-Codenomicon serves a diverse clientele, including developers and security analysts across various sectors such as telecommunications, manufacturing, financial services, and defense.
-Founded in 2001 and headquartered in Oulu, Finland, with a branch in Saratoga, California, Codenomicon has operated as a subsidiary of Synopsys since June 2015.
+Codenomicon is a cybersecurity company that specializes in threat awareness and proactive security testing solutions.
+Founded in 2001 by Ari Takanen, Rauli Kaksonen, and Mikko Varpiola, the company is headquartered in Oulu, Finland, with a branch in Saratoga, California.
+Codenomicon's primary offerings include Defensics, which identifies unknown vulnerabilities, AppCheck, which catalogs and scans digital assets to pinpoint vulnerabilities and suggest fixes, and AbuseSA, which provides threat intelligence for governments and cyber authorities.
+Additionally, the company offers a range of testing and auditing services, including outsourced robustness testing, custom test development, security audits, vulnerability reporting, and advanced testing and robustness verification.
+Its clientele spans various sectors, including telecommunications, networking, manufacturing, financial services, and defense.
+As of June 2015, Codenomicon operates as a subsidiary of Synopsys.

 Coverity